-You will encounter more suffixes following the same rules and, of course, some exceptions.
+You will see more suffixes following the same rules and, of course, some exceptions.
 Do NOT get discouraged if you can’t form a word correctly at the beginning.
 Because you need practice. you’ll get used to the phonology and form the words without even thinking as you expose yourself to Turkish more.